10 Best Bad & Fair Credit Car Loans

 • Nissan

-Some dealerships allow you to trade in your current car for a new one even if you have a bad credit score.
-Your old vehicle’s value is appraised and subtracted from the market price of your new car.
+Yes, many dealerships will allow you to trade in your current car for a new one, even if you have a bad credit score.
+Your old vehicle’s value will be appraised and subtracted from the market price of your new car.
 Trading in your old car will lower the amount you need to borrow, which could improve your chances of approval for financing with bad credit.

 How to apply for bad credit car loans